 Apparently.
 A Connecticut woman wasn't feeling well and noticed on her Fitbit that her heart rate was climbing.
 She sought medical help and it was determined that she had a blood clot in her lungs.
 Kind of remarkable.
 But let’s face it, we’re desperate for stories about digital gimmicks that save lives.
 It’s these stories that fuel saucy digital health keynote ...
 Continue Reading about Fitbit – Can it Save Your Life?

-Lauren Goode’s run down on wearables at SXSW in Verge is worth a read.
+Lauren Goode’s run down on wearables and disappearables at SXSW in Verge is worth a read.
 I found this interesting: If there’s anything to be said about the wearable tech shown off at SXSW this year, it’s that it falls into one of two categories: it either performs a highly specialized function, or it’s easy to wear..
-But it’s also increasingly clear that wearables have to offer ...
+But it’s also increasingly clear that ...
 Continue Reading about Wearables and Disappearables

 Like many professionals, I'm trapped in the now.
 I function with dated workflows and connect with patients like doctors did a hundred years ago.
 Elements in our world are moving, however, but no one notices.
 Even those of us with a remote sense of the changes ahead have a hard time understanding what’s happening to us.
 According to tech visionary Kevin Kelly we are ...
 Continue Reading about Medicine’s Race with the Machines